 Security deposits are a necessary part of managing a rental property.
-Ensuring that you aer collecting the statutory correct amount and abiding by the law surrounding the return of the security deposit is one of the most important aspects of a smooth rental experience.
+Ensuring that you are collecting the statutory correct amount and abiding by the law surrounding the return of the security deposit is one of the most important aspects of a smooth rental experience.
 Missouri landlord tenant law addresses security deposits in Mo.
 Rev. Stat. § 535.300.

 Amount and allowable charges